AIDungeonWiXAnon/AID2-Installer-Project/README.md

 ## Getting Started

 These instructions will get you a copy of the project up so that you can fiddle around with it.
-If you'd rather just download an exe and install the game, [see deployment](https://github.com/AIDungeonWiXAnon/AID2-Installer-Project#deployment) for notes on that.
+If you'd rather just download an exe and install the game, then please check the [releases tab for this repo](https://github.com/AIDungeonWiXAnon/AID2-Installer-Project/releases/latest) for a nice, fancy download button to click that'll give you the latest version of the installer!

 ### Prerequisites